THU-KEG/TWAG/README.md

 --tokenizer_dir TOKENIZER_DIR
 ```

 - DATA_DIR is the directory where you put the download dataset.
 Dataset can be downloaded from [google drive](https://drive.google.com/file/d/1gw_j_3rF38boFaTurCrHR4MMqJAc7-CU/view?usp=sharing).
-The size of this dataset is 6.9 GB.
+The size of this dataset is 6.9 GB (unzipped).
 - CLASSIFIER_DIR is the directory where results of classifier go.
 If CLASSIFIER_DIR doesn't exist, we will create it.
 - GENERATOR_DIR is the directory where results of generator go.
 If GENERATOR_DIR doesn't exist, we will create it.
 - TOKENIZER_DIR is the directory of tokenizer files.
 If TOKENIZER_DIR doesn't exist, we will create it.
 Then we will download tokenizer files from huggingface and store them in TOKENIZER_DIR.